naomizhang3/Brainflex/README.md

 # Spring 2025 CS 3200 Project Template Repository

-This repo is a template for your semester project.
+Hi This repo is a template for your semester project.
 It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
 Explore it fully and ask questions!

 ## Prerequisites